DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

       what: "use this when performing a DBS check"
     }, {
       who: ["hesa"],
-      what: "needs this to be in the format YYYY-MM-DD in order to link to other records (e.g. higher education, wider than just ITT)"
+      what: "needs this to be in the format YYYY-MM-DD in order to link to other records, and across higher education (wider than just ITT)"
     }, {
       who: ["dfe"],
-      what: "uses this for record matching and statistical analysis, e.g. looking at application rates of over 35 year olds (something the minister has historically been interested in)"
+      what: "uses this for record matching and statistical analysis, for example looking at application rates of over 35 year olds (something the minister has historically been interested in)"
     }],
     what: ["Appears in provider-facing interface and retrievable via API"],
     accuracy: ["Providers ask for proof of identification"],